-Maltese Soprano Nicola Said recently made her French Debut singing the title role in Lucia di Lammermoor for the Festival Lyrique-en-Mer in Belle-Île, and covered the role of Nannetta in Falstaff with The Grange Festival.
-Last year Nicola premiered the role of Maria in the first Maltese opera cycle Belt il-Bniedem – City of Humanity, composed and produced by Maltese composer Reuben Pace as part of Valletta 2018 European Capital of Culture.
-In 2018, Nicola reprised the role of Lucia in a revival of Fulham Opera’s production with Grimeborn at the Arcola Theatre.
-Nicola has sung the roles of Adele Die Fledermaus with Lyric Opera Studio Weimar, Adina Elixir of Love with New Sussex Opera, Blondchen Die Entführung aus dem Serail with Warsaw Chamber Opera, Zerlina Don Giovanni with Teatru Manoel, Queen of the Night The Magic Flute with Charles Court Opera, Zerbinetta Ariadne auf Naxos with Opera Project at West Green House Opera, and she has worked with Grange Park Opera where she sang Hlas in Jenufa.
-She studies with Yvonne Kenny and completed the Guildhall School Opera Course where she performed the title role in Ariane, Lucia The Rape of Lucretia and Rosaura Le Donne Curiose.
-Other performed roles include Barbarina Le Nozze di Figaro, La Fée Cendrillon, and Olympia Les Contes d’Hoffman.
+Nicola sung the title role in Lucia di Lammermoor (Festival Lyrique-en-Mer), covered the role of Nannetta in Falstaff (The Grange Festival), and Hlas Jenufa (Grange Park Opera).
+She reprised the role of Lucia in a revival of Fulham Opera’s production with Grimeborn at the Arcola Theatre in 2018.
+Other roles include Adele Die Fledermaus (Lyric Opera Studio Weimar), Adina Elixir of Love (New Sussex Opera), Blondchen Die Entführung aus dem Serail (Warsaw Chamber Opera), Zerlina Don Giovanni (Teatru Manoel), Queen of the Night The Magic Flute (Charles Court Opera), Zerbinetta Ariadne auf Naxos (Opera Project/West Green House Opera).
+She has also performed the title role in Ariane, Lucia The Rape of Lucretia and Rosaura Le Donne Curiose (Guildhall Opera), Barbarina Le Nozze di Figaro, La Fée Cendrillon, and Olympia Les Contes d’Hoffman (CSULB Opera).

-Nicola has performed in Cadogan Hall, St. Martin-in-the-Fields, Barbican Hall, and at the Royal Opera House as Echo in Laurence Osborne’s opera Narkissus and the Reflektions.
-Nicola has recorded and premiered Paul Carroll’s works at Abbey Road Studios with the Commonwealth Orchestra and has given recitals for HRH The Earl of Wessex in a Duke of Edinburgh event and at St. James’s Palace.
+Nicola has performed in Cadogan Hall, St. Martin-in-the-Fields, Barbican Hall, St. John’s Smith Square, Garrick Club, and at the Royal Opera House as Echo in Laurence Osborne’s opera Narkissus and the Reflektions.
+Nicola has recorded and premiered Paul Carroll’s works at Abbey Road Studios with the Commonwealth Orchestra and has given recitals for HRH The Earl of Wessex in a Duke of Edinburgh event and at Kensington and Palace and St. James’s Palace.
 Other performances include Three Palaces Festival, Barrandov Opera, and the President’s New Year’s Concert with Malta Philharmonic Orchestra.
-Nicola will sing the role of Marzelline Fidelio in April in the Strada Stretta Concept/International Spring Festival 2020 and Madeline in the World Premier of Reuben Pace’s City of Humanity 2 – The Island Fortressin December 2020.